usgs/shakecast/pages/pycast/pycast_docs.md

 Run the Windows installer as an administrator.
 Python will automatically be installed before the ShakeCast and you may see some command windows open and close; that's okay, this is just the application initializing!
 In order to determine if ShakeCast was installed correctly, use your web browser to navigate to [your localhost](http://localhost).

 Your application is ready to go!
-Checkout [ShakeCast Setup](#inventory-setup) to learn how to prepare your inventory and configure ShakeCast
+Checkout [Inventory Setup](#inventory-setup) below to learn how to prepare your inventory and configure ShakeCast.

 ## Linux Installation
 There are multiple ways to install pyCast on Linux, but we recommend you use the PyPI package.
 Installation requires python 2.7.x and root access: